-In the cyber world, where cyber crime is surpassing, Honeypot system plays a critical role in measuring the techniques of the attackers and helps to find the loophole in the network.
+In the cyber world, where cybercrime is surpassing, the Honeypot system plays a critical role in measuring the techniques of the attackers and helps to find the loophole in the network.

 What is Honeypot?

-A Honeypot is a valuable insight into potential system loopholes and enable IT administration to minimize the risks occur on network and systems.
-With Honeypot, IT department can analyze the ways by which attackers could compromise the system.
+A Honeypot is a valuable insight into potential system loopholes and enable IT, administrators, to minimize the risks that occur on network and systems.
+With Honeypot, the IT department can analyze the ways by which attackers could compromise the system.

-A Honeypot is a computer system on the Internet that is specifically arranged to draw and “trap” individuals who tries to break in another individual’s computer system.
+A Honeypot is a computer system on the Internet that is specifically arranged to draw and “trap” individuals who try to break into another individual’s computer system.

 - The OS (operating system) should be out of date with default options.

 - The data on the system should be destroyed securely.

 - Design the application that records the activities of an attacker.

 Goals to set up Honeypot: